irenedranowski/Google-Advanced-Analytics/README.md

   * Activity_Course 4 Hypothesis testing with Python.ipynb
     Focus: Linear regression modeling, one-way ANOVA testing, and Tukey’s HSD post hoc analysis.

+  * Activity_Course 4 perform logistic regression.ipynb
+    Focus: Build and evaluate a logistic regression model to predict customer satisfaction and understand the factors that influence it.